pushtechnology/diffusion-benchmark-suite/README.md

 ##Notes
 ### Notes for running in Eclipse
+If you have the Diffusion server installed locally on your developer box and wish to run these benchmarks from Eclipse you can install the Diffusion Eclipse Plugin and do just that! use the RunPublishers.launch(right click, run as) launcher to start the service and create a launcher/use an existing one for your selected experiment.<br>
+Note that this is intended mostly as a means to validate your code, not as a benchmarking environment for best results.
 ### Notes for IBM JDK
 ### Notes for Zing
 ### Notes for Waratek